Starving Dingoes - 2021

 Starving Dingoes is a rite.

-Vividly carved from the marble of our most primal fears, it is a creation for five dancers, with which Léa Tirabasso bends in every directions the theme of our ineluctable destiny.
+Vividly carved from the marble of our most primal fears, it is a journey through which is bent in every directions, the theme of our ineluctable destiny.

 FUTURE DATES